DNP, PhD and MS-PhD Programs

 The PhD in Health Practice Research program is designed for master’s-prepared licensed clinicians in a health profession, such as nursing, social work, or a similar clinical practice field who aspire to academic and research leadership roles in health care and educational settings.
-The aim of the program is to build knowledge and skills to conduct health-focused research with individuals, families, communities, or populations.
+This program provides instruction in research theory and methods to advance knowledge and clinical practice in nursing and healthcare.

 Read what our current and former students have to say about the program.

 “A doctoral degree from the University of Rochester is a powerful professional accomplishment.
 That goes without saying.
 What is not said often enough is how powerfully and subtly the teaching process at this University develops students’ abilities as scientists."
 Read more